amphionapp/Amphion-Browser/README.md

 # Amphion-Browser

-The browser client for the Amphion client.
+The browser client for the Amphion application.